 Long-term Capital Gain (LTCG) tax:

 This is applicable on stocks or equity oriented mutual funds held for a period of 12 months or more i.e. anything more than 1 years.
-In long-term capital gain tax rate on equity funds before announcement of union budget 2018 was NIL.
+In long-term capital gain tax rate on equity funds before the announcement of union budget, 2018 was NIL.

 In union budget 2018, Finance Minister has introduced a Long-Term Capital Gains Tax of 10% for Capital Gains exceeding ₹ 1 lakh in a year.
 This tax will be charged without providing the benefit of indexation.